boyvanamstel/Farlake/README.md

 |   |-- Features/
 ```

-All view models use `Combine` for their bindings.
+All view models use `Combine` publishers for their bindings.

 ### Gallery